jeremy-w/ttrss-tool/README.md

   links a new feed into the specified category.
 - `ttrss-tool rm feedID`
   removes the feed with the specified ID from your subscriptions.

+## Printing Categories and Feeds
+**TODO:** Describe how feeds and categories are displayed, and what the fields mean.